Our Office LocationWeaver, Bennett & Bland, P.A.

 Many people ask the question: Do I need a divorce lawyer?
 The answer is yes.

-If you need assistance with a child custody and visitation issue, either during divorce or after, our attorneys can help.
+If you need assistance with a child custody and visitation issue, either during divorce or after or out of wedlock, our attorneys can help.

 If you want to make certain that child support payments are fair and accurate, our attorneys can help.